 So...
 How wide is your singer's mouth?

-But what if your singer is an opera singer?
+But what if your singer is a classical singer?

 This applies to any solo singer who would normally be heard in an acoustic environment.
 It may also apply to a jazz singer.